sciknoworg/OntoLearner/docs/source/benchmarking/upper_ontologies/basic_formal_ontology.rst

 The Basic Formal Ontology (BFO) is a small, upper-level ontology that describes the basic types of entities in the world and how they relate to each other.

-:Domain: Basic
+:Domain: Upper Ontology
-:Category: Upper-Level Ontology
+:Category: Basic
 :Current Version: 2.0
 :Last Updated: 2020
 :Producer: University at Buffalo